josephstreeter/Home_Assistant/README.md

   - Groups lights, sensors, switches, and other logical device collections
   - Examples: Room lighting groups, sensor collections, device categories

+- **`includes/packages/dynamic_groups.yaml`** - Dynamic group management package
+  - Automatically creates and maintains groups based on device classes and entity types
+  - Template sensors that dynamically discover and track entities (lights, doors, windows)
+  - Automations that update groups on Home Assistant startup for real-time entity discovery
+  - Provides "All Lights", "All Doors", "All Windows", and "All Openings" groups
+  - Self-maintaining groups that automatically include new entities as they are added

 - **`includes/templates.yaml`** - Home Assistant template sensors and binary sensors
   - Jinja2 template-based entities for calculated states and attributes
   - Weather alerts, system monitoring, and derived sensor values